 Have you ever sunk into a stunning hotel bed and wondered, “How can I get this at home?”
 The secret often lies in the bedding.
 For years, thread count has been the go-to metric for quality.
 But savvy shoppers and hospitality professionals are now paying attention to GSM (grams per square meter).
-So, which one truly defines luxurious, hotel-quality sheets?
+So, which one truly defines luxurious, hotel-quality bed sheets?

 This guide cuts through the marketing hype to reveal what really matters for durability, feel, and that iconic hotel sleep experience.